vatpac-technology/sops/docs/terminal/sydney.md

 | St Helens Inbound  | `SSKP CRST CRSC`   | `A015` |

 !!! phraseology
-    **ABC**: "Bankstown Approach, ABC, Cessna Caravan, VFR, at BBG for Brooklyn Inbound"
+    **ABC**: "Bankstown Approach, ABC, Cessna Caravan, BBG, `A015`, for Brooklyn Inbound"
     **SBA**: "ABC, Bankstown Approach, squawk 0552"

 !!! tip
     Remember that in Class D, establishing two-way communication with VFR aircraft constitutes a clearance to enter controlled airspace.

 ### Sydney Harbour Scenic Flights
-Flights may be cleared for the **Harbour Scenic One** scenic flight routes at `A015`, where traffic permits.
+Flights may be cleared for the **Harbour Scenic** scenic flight routes at `A015`, where traffic permits.
 This route can be displayed on vatSys using the `SY_VFR` map.
 Aircraft must track via Class G airspace to LRF and contact SY TCU prior to reaching LRF requesting a ‘Harbour Scenic’ clearance.
 Attempt to identify the aircraft, and if a clearance cannot be given immediately, instruct the pilot to remain in Class G airspace.
 Sydney QNH must be issued with the clearance.

 !!! phraseology
     **SDS:** "LOI, squawk 0542, remain clear of Class C airspace"
     ...
-    **SDS:** "LOI, identified, cleared Harbour Scenic One, Sydney QNH 1014"
+    **SDS:** "LOI, identified, cleared Harbour Scenic, Sydney QNH 1014"

 !!! warning "Caution"
-    The Harbour Scenic One procedure may cause conflict with departures from Runway 34R to the north.
-Before issuing a Harbour Scenic One clearance, assess the traffic situation on the ground at YSSY and determine whether a departure to the north of the harbour is likely in the next few minutes.
-If necessary, instruct the aircraft to remain OCTA and advise of the delay, or alternatively, issue the Harbour Scenic Two clearance.
+    The Harbour Scenic procedure may cause conflict with departures from Runway 34R to the north.
+Before issuing a Harbour Scenic clearance, assess the traffic situation on the ground at YSSY and determine whether a departure to the north of the harbour is likely in the next few minutes.
+If necessary, instruct the aircraft to remain OCTA and advise of the delay.

 !!! note
     Remember that VFR aircraft are **not** separated from other VFR aircraft in class C airspace.
 If other VFR aircraft are operating over the harbour, you are not required to provide a separation standard between them, however you must pass traffic information to both aircraft.